shiftan/simple_sagemaker/README.md

 ## Requirements

 1. Python 3.6+
-2. AWS account credentials configured for boto3, as explained on the [Boto3 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)
+2. An AWS account + region and credentials configured for boto3, as explained on the [Boto3 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)

 ## Getting started
 To install *Simple Sagemaker*